ARM-software/ebbr/source/chapter2-uefi.rst

 Block device partitioning
 -------------------------

-The system firmware must implement support for MBR, GPT and El Torito partitioning.
+The system firmware must implement support for MBR, GPT and El Torito partitioning on block devices.
+System firmware may also implement other partitioning methods as needed by the platform, but OS support for other methods is outside the scope of this specification.

 UEFI System Environment and Configuration
 =========================================